Anti-Palestinian racism during the Gaza war: Germany

 Nancy Fraser, a Jewish American philosopher, was appointed visiting professor at the Albertus-Magnus-Chair of the University of Cologne to deliver lectures about "Three Faces of Capitalist Labor: Uncovering the Hidden Ties among Gender, Race, and Class" in May 2024.
 But on 10 April 2024, the university abruptly disinvited her for signing the solidarity letter "Philosophy for Palestine".
 Fraser called the decision to disinvite her "philosemitic McCarthyism".

 A Palestine Congress conference, scheduled on the weekend of 13–14 April 2024 at Berlin and organized by various Palestinian support groups along with the Germany Branch of European Jews for a Just Peace was prohibited.
 Ghassan Abu Sittah, incumbent Rector of the University of Glasgow, and Yanis Varoufakis, former finance minister of Greece, were denied entry into Germany and banned from speaking at the conference.
 Varoufakis commented on this: "It is clear that Germany's Staatsräson is not about protecting Jews.
 It is about protecting the right of Israel to commit any war crime of its choice."
 The International Centre of Justice for Palestinians challenged and succeeded in overturning the ban imposed by German authorities on Abu Sittah.

 On 23 August 2024, in his report "Global threats to freedom of expression arising from the conflict in Gaza" (A/79/319), the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression expressed concerns over scope and gravity against protests in Germany:

 In Germany, the response was among the toughest, imposing a blanket ban on all demonstrations in support of Palestinian people from 7 to 21 October 2023, and pre-emptively banning several such gatherings.

 On 29 November 2024, a conference scheduled in Berlin with French historian Vincent Lemire, specialized in the history of Jerusalem, was cancelled.
-Lemire had come to present the German version of his comic strip "History of Jerusalem" in the Urania center.
-Reproaching him for defending positions that are too critical of the Israeli government, former German deputy Volker Beck refused to discuss with the historian and the Urania center canceled the event at short notice.
-Lemire's comment on this: "Beck was not officially included in the event, dedicated to my comic strip.
-He used his false cancellation as an excuse to have the meeting cancelled."
+Lemire had come to present the German version of his comic strip "History of Jerusalem" in the Urania center together with his publisher Edmund Jacobi and literary scholar Christian Wolin.
+Reproaching Lemire for a tweet which criticized the French government for announcing to ignore the ICC arrest warrants for Benjamin Netanyahu, former German deputy Volker Beck refused to discuss with the historian.
+The Urania center canceled the event at short notice, announcing later that "a controversial debate" would not be possible without Beck.

-Following pressure from politicians, public lectures by United Nations Special Rapporteur on the occupied Palestinian territories Francesca Albanese and Israeli architect Eyal Weizman planned at Ludwig Maximilian University of Munich on 12 February 2025 and Free University of Berlin on 19 February 2025 were cancelled.
+Following pressure from politicians, public lectures by United Nations Special Rapporteur on the occupied Palestinian territories Francesca Albanese and Israeli architect Eyal Weizman planned at LMU Munich on 12 February 2025 and Free University of Berlin on 19 February 2025 were cancelled.
 Eventually, the Berlin event, organized by DiEM25 and the German branch of European Jews for a Just Peace was carried out in the premises of the Junge Welt newspaper despite deployment of riot police in front of and within the event.